-Over 9,200 extremely low-income households in Greater Des Moines (DSM) spend more than half of monthly income on rent.
+Over 9,200 extremely low-income households in DSM spend more than half of monthly income on rent.
 With that cost burden, there is little left for the other necessities of life, such as food, health care, education and transportation to employment.
-The implications of this on the lives of low-income renters are staggering and extend well beyond housing.
+The implications on the lives of low-income renters are staggering and extend well beyond housing.

 The Low-Income Housing Tax Credit (Housing Credit) Program is the nation's most successful tool for encouraging private investment in the production and preservation of affordable rental housing.
 Since its creation in 1986, the Housing Credit has financed nearly 3 million affordable rental units, providing homes to roughly 6.5 million low-income households while transferring risk from the government to the private sector.
+The Partnership encourages additional action to further expand the Housing Credit to help address lowa's affordable and workforce housing needs.